Khodz, Russia

 Khodz (Ходзь; Фэдз) is a rural locality (an aul) in Khodzinskoye Rural Settlement of Koshekhablsky District, Adygea, Russia.
 The population was 2772 as of 2018.
 There are 50 streets.

 Geography

 The aul is located on the left bank of the Khodz River, 51 km south of Koshekhabl (the district's administrative centre) by road.
 Karmolino-Gidroitsky is the nearest rural locality.

 Ethnicity

-The aul is inhabited by Adyghes.
+The aul is inhabited by Circassians (Adyghes).